t97lee/VapourPressureGraph/README.md

 # Graphing Vapour Pressure as a Function of Temperature

+##### Update June 2, 2021: Added feature to change temperature units for the graph.
+Apologies for the spaghetti code - I'll revisit and refactor when I get the chance to.

 ##### Update May 27, 2021: Added a feature to select different pressure units added (bar, kPa, atm, mmHg).
 Will incorporate an option to select different temperature units in the near future.
 I am also refactoring the source code to include classes and such to clean up the messy code.

 ##### Update May 24, 2021: A feature that allows users to download an .xlsx spreadsheet from the table of values has been added.